-David was recommended by Doyles Guide 2016 as junior counsel for his expertise and abilities in wills and estates litigation.
-He is currently enrolled in a LLM (Wills & Estates) program through the NSW College of Law (expected to complete 2017).
+Since 2016 David has been recommended by Doyle’s Guide and in 2018 he was recommended as pre-eminent junior counsel in South Australia for his expertise and abilities in wills and estates litigation, disputes and contested matters.
+He is currently enrolled in a LLM (Wills & Estates) program through the NSW College of Law (expected to complete 2019).

 He recently has advised and appeared in Supreme Court and District Court matters involving defamation, rectification of a will, a challenge to testamentary capacity; claims for Inheritance Family Provision, and a property transfer intended to defraud unsecured creditors.
 David was involved in litigation concerning the construction of Adelaide's desalination plant.
 He was an Investigator for the Mullighan Inquiry into Children in State Care Commission of Inquiry and a Senior Investigator for the Children on the APY Lands Commission of Inquiry into Sexual Abuse.
 He also lectures in the Graduate Diploma in Legal Practice course and previously has tutored in Legal Research, Civil Procedure, and Advocacy & Evidence at the University of Adelaide.
 Whilst working for Mallesons, he tutored in Constitutional and Administrative Law at Newman College, University of Melbourne.